 Another common theme relates to disclosure.
 Cases and speeches suggest that for an adviser to satisfy its fiduciary duty under Section 206 of the Advisers Act, the adviser must disclose all material information at the time investors commit their capital, including potential conflicts of interest.
 In the SEC's view, limited partnership agreements often contain insufficient disclosure regarding fees and expenses that could be charged to portfolio companies, as well as allocation of these fees and expenses.
 The SEC has also indicated that private equity advisers have often used consultants, or 'operating partners', who provided consulting services to portfolio companies and were paid directly by portfolio companies or the funds without sufficient disclosure to investors.
 There have also been alleged instances of poorly defined valuation procedures, investment strategies and protocols for mitigating certain conflicts of interest, including investment and co-investment allocation.
 The SEC has suggested that the private equity industry has suffered from an overall lack of transparency.
 In the SEC's view, some limited partnership agreements do not provide investors with sufficient information to be able to monitor their investments and the investments of their adviser.
 Although investors engage in substantial due diligence prior to investing in a fund, because of the unique nature of the private equity model, there has rarely been meaningful investor oversight after closing.
 This limited oversight has the potential to increase the inherent temptations and risks already present within the private equity model.

-Finally, much of the SEC’s focus in the private equity industry has been on conflicts of interest.
-In a February 2015 speech,7 Julie M Riewe (then co-chief of the Asset Management Unit) stated that nearly all SEC enforcement matters involve examining whether an adviser has a conflict of interest and, if so, whether the adviser eliminated or disclosed that conflict.
-According to Riewe, conflicts of interest include situations where there is a ‘facial incompatibility of interests, as well as any situation where an adviser’s interests might potentially incline the adviser to act in a way that places its interests above clients’ interests, intentionally or otherwise’.
+Finally, much of the SEC's focus in the private equity industry has been on conflicts of interest.
+In a February 2015 speech,8 the SEC said that nearly all SEC enforcement matters involve examining whether an adviser has a conflict of interest and, if so, whether the adviser eliminated or disclosed that conflict.
+According to the SEC, conflicts of interest include situations where there is a 'facial incompatibility of interests, as well as any situation where an adviser's interests might potentially incline the adviser to act in a way that places its interests above clients' interests, intentionally or otherwise'.
 Notably, under this model, a conflict of interest does not require that an investor be harmed by the conflict, or that the adviser intended to cause harm to the investor.
-It only requires the possibility that an investment adviser’s interests could run counter to those of its investors.
+It only requires the possibility that an investment adviser's interests could run counter to those of its investors.

-As a result of the SEC’s highly publicised focus on the private equity industry, investment advisers have been reviewing and changing their practices.
-However, the SEC’s enforcement efforts and focus on the private equity industry have continued.
-In May 2016, Andrew Ceresney (then director of the Division of Enforcement) categorised the SEC’s continued enforcement efforts in three groups: (1) advisers that receive undisclosed fees and expenses; (2) advisers that impermissibly shift and misallocate expenses; and (3) advisers that fail to adequately disclose conflicts of interest.8
+As a result of the SEC's highly publicised focus on the private equity industry, investment advisers have been reviewing and changing their practices.
+However, the SEC's enforcement efforts and focus on the private equity industry have continued and evolved.
+In May 2016, Andrew Ceresney (then director of the Division of Enforcement) categorised the SEC's continued enforcement efforts in three groups: (1) advisers that receive undisclosed fees and expenses; (2) advisers that impermissibly shift and misallocate expenses; and (3) advisers that fail to adequately disclose conflicts of interest.9

 These areas of enforcement are relevant to not only the private equity industry, but also other types of investment advisers, who are evaluating their practices and procedures, including real estate, debt and hedge funds.
 While conflicts of interest have not been front and centre in hedge fund exams historically, examiners are beginning to ask conflict-focused questions.
 It is therefore important for all advisers to have an understanding of relevant areas of SEC enforcement and potential conflicts of interest, which are described in more detail below.